janantala/beyond-adaptive-web-design/README.md

 ## Adaptive Web Components

 One of the most common critiques against responsive Web design is that Web sites have large file size and so they are slowing Web pages down.
-But we can make responsive sites perform well, we just have to the work to make it possible [[10](#references)].
+But we can make responsive sites perform well, we just have to do the work to make it possible [[10](#references)].

 We all should be interested in page speed and mobile performance because people need fast experiences on the Web.
 There's lot of studies that highlight the importance of speed.
 More than half of people with a bad loading experience on mobile, won't come back [[5](#references)].
 73% of mobile internet users say they've encountered Web pages that are too slow, a 1 second delay can result in a 7% reduction in conversions [[11](#references)].
 Speed is an esencial part of our strategy and we should care about it.
 We can quantify its impact on the metrics and track it.

 There are many different types of internet connections.
 Mobile network speeds have rose but this doesn't help much as page load times are still high as bandwidth increases.
 Latency is a much bigger fragment to download times.
-LTE reduces tower latency by several milliseconds but we still need to make a number of connections to download data to our devices [[5](#references)].
+LTE standart reduces tower latency by several milliseconds but we still need to make a number of connections to download data to our devices [[5](#references)].

 So what we should do about it?
 We can create reusable components and conditionally load resources.
 Web components allow us to use custom HTML elements in the browser.
 We can enclose a simple element or an entire application logic within an HTML element [[2](#references)].
 We can build Web applications in a reusable, commutable and encapuslated way.